Traditionally in India, people used to drink water from a copper vessel. Slowly, over a period of time, this tradition was lost to modernization.

 4. Never heat or prepare food in an uncoated copper vessel.
 Do not store any curries in them, because the chemical reaction between copper and the food will make the food uneatable.

 5. Never keep or drink hot water from a copper vessel.
-By following these maintenance tips for copper, you can use your copperware.
+By following these maintenance tips for copper, you can use your copperware safely and effectively.